godotengine/godot-docs/tutorials/asset_pipeline/importing_fonts.rst

 practice in today's globalized world and app stores.

 Here's when things get tricky with using bitmap fonts.
-Asian alphabets (Chinese, Japanese and Korean) contains dozens of thousands of characters.
+Asian alphabets (Chinese, Japanese and Korean) contain dozens of thousands of characters.
 Generating bitmap fonts with every single of them is pretty expensive, as the resulting textures are huge.
 If the font size is small enough, it can be done without much trouble, but when the fonts become